Definitions That Sum It All Up.

 Micro-Arguments

-Every second your child is not listening to you, they are arguing with you, whether they ignore you, talk back to you, negotiate with you, beg with you, manipulate you by crying, or worse.
+Every second your child is not making good choices, they are arguing with you, whether they ignore you, talk back to you, negotiate with you, beg with you, manipulate you by crying, or worse.
 This is what 1-1 calls a micro-argument, and it happens every second or moment that they are not doing what you request of them.
 That's why it is very important to realize that your child is arguing with you and you start "counting minutes."
-This is the behavior that needs to stop and by using The 1-1 Parenting Principle, you can stop all those micro-arguments.
-Read this blog to further understand Micro-Arguments >
+This is the behavior that needs to stop and by using the 1-1 Family techniques, you can stop all those micro-arguments.
+And the results will be a more agreeable child who feels safe and closer to you.

 Natural Consequences